 Except as otherwise provided in this Charter, ordinances may be submitted to popular vote through the initiative and referendum under the procedure set forth in Sections 731.28 to 731.40 of the Revised Code of Ohio, as now exist or as hereafter amended.

 3.09 ADOPTION OF ORDINANCES BY REFERENCE.

 Action by Council which is not required by this Charter to be by ordinance may be taken by resolution.
 All resolutions shall be introduced in writing, by a member of Council, and, except as provided herein may be adopted by voice vote of a majority of a quorum.
-Where action by Council relates solely to the expenditure of any public funds or the contracting of any indebtedness or expenditures that have been previously appropriated within the same fiscal year, approval of those contracts may be by resolution, which shall be adopted only after a favorable vote of at least four (4) members of Council, following an opportunity for public input and comment.
-Notice of Council’s consideration of the type of resolution described in the preceding sentence shall be made at the same time and in the same manner as notice of Council’s public hearings for ordinances.
-Upon adoption of all resolutions, no waiting period, notice, or publication shall be required and resolutions shall become effective immediately.
+Where action by Council relates solely to the expenditure of any public funds or the contracting of any indebtedness or expenditures that have been previously appropriated within the same fiscal year, approval of those contracts may be by resolution, which shall be adopted only after a favorable vote of at least four (4) members of Council.
+Upon adoption of all resolutions, no waiting period, notice, or publication shall be required, and resolutions shall become effective immediately.
 However, the Clerk of Council shall record resolutions in a separate book, which shall be a public record.

 3.11 ADMINISTRATIVE CODE.